All Little Rock School District graduation ceremonies rescheduled to take place Thursday

 • Southwest: 5:30 p.m.

-District officials have been monitoring weather developments and forecasts, saying they "are not favorable" for an outdoor event today or Wednesday.
+District officials have been monitoring weather developments and forecasts.
+They said weather conditions were "not favorable" for an outdoor event Tuesday or Wednesday.